gcruzgar/UKsurvey/README.md

     + **4.1.** [Mapping Survey to Census](#mapping-survey-to-census)

 ## Introduction
-The objective of this project is to visualise the transitions that occur in the microsynthesis of population.
-This is part of a bigger project aiming to create a framework for customisable population estimates (see SPENSER).
+The objective of this project is to visualise the transitions that occur during the microsynthesis of population, as well as the events that trigger these transitions.
+This work is part of a bigger project aiming to create a framework for customisable population estimates (see [SPENSER](#spenser)).
 Here, understanding Society data is used to complement ONS census data.
 In the future, other datasets will be added. (consumer data, information on migration etc.)

 For now, the repository is a list of scripts I am using for analysis.